 The initial edition of PDF 2.0 was the culmination of nine years of work by a dedicated group of approximately 30 subject-matter experts from around the world.
-Not a replacement to PDF 1.7, PDF 2.0 is a refinement of the venerable PDF format, originally published and made freely available by Adobe Systems since 1993.
+PDF 2.0 is a refinement, not a replacement, of the venerable PDF format, originally published and made freely available by Adobe Systems since 1993.

-A dated revision of PDF 2.0 is currently being finalized by the subject matter experts in the responsible ISO committee (ISO TC 171 SC 2 WG 8).
+A dated revision of PDF 2.0 is currently being finalized by the subject matter experts in the responsible ISO committee, ISO TC 171 SC 2 WG 8.
 This revision will soon replace the original 2017 edition as it includes a number of corrections and improvements from early adopters, as described here.
-This updated Draft International Standard (DIS) of PDF 2.0 is currently available for public review from ISO.
+The Final Draft International Standard (FDIS) of this dated revision of ISO 32000-2 will be available shortly.

 The PDF Association also maintains an archive of documents, many originally published by Adobe Systems, used as normative references (and thus necessary to complete implementation) in ISO 32000-2.
 Many of these documents are freely downloadable.
 A current list of PDF-related ISO work is maintained here.